Baudrillard's Bastards: 'Pataphysics after the Orgy

 At the very least, a recognition of the failure of many social concepts to even attempt to match reality should empower journalists to treat all such labeling with skepticism.
 The challenge is to turn this perception into a visual program exposing the fictions that constitute the cities of our mind (given that the Web and small publications have the theoretical power to provide writers with a platform for their work).
 The pitfall lies in the often noted response of the system to critics: today the system routinely assimilates criticism and celebrates it as an example of modern society's openness.
 Journalists are free to point out that the promised "surgical strikes" in the 1991 Gulf War were rareties since only seven percent of the ordnance dropped on Iraq could be accurately targeted (Poole 108).
 They may note that for Guantánamo camp's commander, suicides by detainees form an "act of asymmetric warfare" (ibid.
 248).
-But in what we might call assimulative modernity, criticisms can be noted and ignored, so that soon even the critics cannot stand to repeat them for fear of seeming repetitive (even thought the reality does not change).
+But in what we might call assimulative modernity, criticisms can be noted and ignored, so that soon even the critics cannot stand to repeat them for fear of seeming repetitive (even though the reality does not change).

 Godard: Invisible Cinema(s)